Please note that this post may contain affiliate links. You can read my full affiliate disclosure at the bottom of the page.

 Growing Catnip Indoors

-If you are starting your catnip from seed, just following the sowing guidelines listed above.
+If you are starting your catnip from seed, just follow the sowing guidelines for catnip listed above.

 But instead of transplanting your seedlings outside you will transplant them into a small pot inside.